cardrank/cardrank/README.md

 (`CactusFastRanker`)][cactus-fast-ranker], and [Two-Plus
 (`TwoPlusRanker`)][two-plus-ranker] poker hand evaluators are provided.
 Additionally a [`SixPlusRanker`][six-plus-ranker] and a [`EightOrBetterRanker`][eight-or-better-ranker]
-rankers are provided, used for Short Deck and Omaha/Stud Lo evaluation respectively.
+are available for use with Texas Holdem Short Deck and Omaha/Stud Lo evaluation, respectively.

 ##### Default and Hybrid Rankers